sourcegraph/about/handbook/product/licensing.md

 Licensing at Sourcegraph can be confusing: the word "license" (or "licence", for the non-Americans in the crowd) is used in two overlapping contexts within Sourcegraph:

 1. The software license under which our users obtain and potentially modify our source code, and
-2. The [team or enterprise plan](https://about.sourcegraph.com/pricing) that users are on Sourcegraph Enterprise, which is controlled via a [license key](../ce/license_keys.md).
+2. The [team or enterprise plan](https://about.sourcegraph.com/pricing) that users are paying for on Sourcegraph Enterprise, which is controlled via a [license key](../ce/license_keys.md).
+(The Free plan does not have a license key.)

 ## Software licensing